-This extend abstract is a contribution to the Online Symposium on Mobile Accessibility.
-The contents of this paper has not been developed by W3C Web Accessibility Initiative (WAI) and does not necessarily represent the consensus view of its membership.
+This paper is a contribution to the Mobile Accessibility Online Symposium.
+It was not developed by the W3C Web Accessibility Initiative (WAI) and does not necessarily represent the consensus view of W3C staff, participants, or members.

 The ongoing research work described in this article aims to reduce accessibility problems in the Mobile Web environment, particularly those problems related to text entry.
 So far, most accessibility research has focused on solving problems for desktop Web users and it is necessary to extend these studies to the Mobile Web field.